lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_chargen.md

 Sometimes you may want to prompt the player with a note about their skills.
 You can do this with the optional 'notes' field.
 For example, the following configuration will give a Combat Engineer Demolitions: 2 and prompt them to either raise it to 3 or add Technician at 3.

     Combat Engineer:
         notes: "A combat engineer should also take a 3 or higher in either Demo or Tech."
         skills:
             Demolitions: 2
             Firearms: 3

 ### Everyone Skills

 Sometimes you may want to give a skill to everybody.
 Instead of duplicating the information in each group, you can use the special "Everyone" group.
 For example, to make everyone start with Alertness 2:

     Everyone:
         skills:
             Alertness: 2

 ## unusual_skills

 You can mark certain skills as unusual in your setting.
 Characters with those skills above Fair will receive a warning prompting them to have a good reason.

+    - Celtan
+    - Demolitions